 The melanosomes come in many different shapes and forms, and their spatial arrangement is similarly diverse (Prum, 2006).
-This has been shown in impressive detail by Durrer (Durrer, 1977), who performed extensive transmission electron microscopy of the feather barbules of numerous bird species.
-He already interpreted the observed structural colours to be created by regularly ordered melanosome stacks acting as optical multilayers.
-This view was fully confirmed for the male bird of paradise Parotia lawesii, which has bright-silvery occipital feathers because of widely spaced layers of melanin rodlets in the barbules.
-From measurements of the barbules' reflectance and transmittance spectra, while using the previously determined refractive index of keratin, the wavelength-dependent complex refractive index of melanin could be derived (Leertouwer et al., 2011; Stavenga et al., 2015).
+This has been shown in impressive detail by Durrer (1977), who performed extensive transmission electron microscopy of the feather barbules of numerous bird species.
+He interpreted the observed structural colours to be created by regularly ordered melanosome stacks acting as optical multi-layers.
+This view was fully confirmed for the male bird of paradise Parotia lawesii, which has bright silvery occipital feathers because of widely spaced layers of melanin rodlets in the barbules.
+From measurements of the barbules' reflectance and transmittance spectra, while using the previously determined RI of keratin, the wavelength-dependent complex RI of melanin could be derived (Leertouwer et al., 2011; Stavenga et al., 2015).

-The breast feathers of male Parotia lawesii have barbules that reflect strongly goldenorange, green or blue, depending on the angle of illumination and observation.
-The boomerangshaped barbules contain densely packed stacks of solid melanosomes (Stavenga et al., 2010; Wilts et al., 2014).
-Using the measured melanin and keratin refractive index spectra, the various reflection phenomena could be well-explained by applying the finite-difference time-domain (FDTD) method, which is the method of choice for modelling the reflection and absorption properties of intricate, complex-shaped photonic structures (Wilts et al. 2014).
-Another exemplary case is that of the feather barbules of the male Common Bronzewing, Phaps chalcoptera, which have neatly arranged layers of solid melanin rodlets interleaved and separated by keratin.
-This spatial arrangement acts as an optical multilayer reflecting maximally blue, green, or red light, depending on the size and distance of the melanosomes.
-The measured reflectance spectra could be well explained by treating the melanosome stacks as optical multilayers and implementing the effective refractive index profiles of the barbules (Xiao et al., 2014).
-Instead of well-separated melanosome layers, the structural coloured feather barbules of mallards contain stacks of close-packed, solid melanin rodlets (Eliason and Shawkey, 2012; Khudiyev et al., 2014).
-Calculations with the FDTD method and multilayer modelling yielded virtually identical reflectance spectra, well corresponding to measured spectra (Stavenga et al. 2017).
+The breast feathers of male P. lawesii have barbules that reflect strongly golden-orange, green or blue, depending on the angle of illumination and observation.
+The boomerang-shaped barbules contain densely packed stacks of solid melanosomes (Stavenga et al., 2010; Wilts et al., 2014).
+Using the measured melanin and keratin RI spectra, the various reflection phenomena could be explained by applying the finite-difference time domain (FDTD) method, which is the method of choice for modelling the reflection and absorption properties of intricate, complex-shaped photonic structures (Wilts et al., 2014).
+Another exemplary case is that of the feather barbules of the male common bronzewing, Phaps chalcoptera, which have neatly arranged layers of solid melanin rodlets interleaved and separated by keratin.
+This spatial arrangement acts as an optical multi-layer reflecting maximally blue, green or red light, depending on the size and distance of the melanosomes.
+The measured reflectance spectra could be explained by treating the melanosome stacks as optical multi-layers and implementing the effective RI profiles of the barbules (Xiao et al., 2014).
+Instead of well-separated melanosome layers, the structural coloured feather barbules of mallards contain stacks of closepacked, solid melanin rodlets (Eliason and Shawkey, 2012; Khudiyev et al., 2014).
+Calculations with the FDTD method and multi-layer modelling yielded virtually identical reflectance spectra, corresponding well to measured spectra (Stavenga et al., 2017).

-Solid melanin rodlets embedded in a surrounding keratin matrix realise a refractive index (RI) contrast that is distinct but not impressive, with wavelength-dependent RI contrasts between 1.13-1.18.
-A much larger RI contrast of ~1.7-1.8 is realised in hollow melanosomes with an air core.
-In bird feathers, hollow melanosomes, structured as hollow cylinders or flattened balloons, cause the striking structural colours of the feather barbules of numerous bird species, e.g. trogonids (Durrer and Villiger, 1966), starlings and turkeys (Durrer and Villiger, 1967; Durrer and Villiger, 1970; Maia et al., 2013; Eliason et al., 2013).
-Notably the brightly coloured hummingbirds have excessively large stacks of hollowed melanosomes in their feather barbules (Greenewalt et al., 1960; Durrer, 1977; Osorio and Ham, 2002; Parra, 2010; Meadows et al., 2011).
+Solid melanin rodlets embedded in a surrounding keratin matrix realise a RI contrast that is distinct but not impressive, with wavelength-dependent RI contrasts between 1.13 and 1.18.
+A much larger RI contrast of ~ 1.7 to 1.8 is realised in hollow melanosomes with an air core.
+In bird feathers, hollow melanosomes, structured as hollow cylinders or flattened balloons, cause the striking structural colours of the feather barbules of numerous bird species, including trogonids (Durrer and Villiger, 1966), starlings and turkeys (Durrer and Villiger, 1967, 1970; Maia et al., 2013; Eliason et al., 2013).
+Notably, the brightly coloured hummingbirds have excessively large stacks of hollowed melanosomes in their feather barbules (Greenewalt et al., 1960; Durrer, 1977; Osorio and Ham, 2002; Parra, 2010; Meadows et al., 2011).